mnemnion/obelizmo/README.md

 ## Status

 This library is in the proof-of-concept stage.
 I'm reasonably happy with the structure of the marked strings, and the collection of methods for marking them is acceptably featureful.
-Printing is another story.
-I have a preliminary implementation, which is good enough to be useful, but I expect to iterate on a solid solution for awhile.
-You'll find a more detailed discussion of the status quo in a later section.
+Printing with ANSI/SGR is fully implemented, with proper handling of nested regions and a color builder.
+Printing in HTML is... possible, and might be good enough for your purposes.
+I have a long-term goal to come up with a really nice solution there, but it wasn't the primary area of focus.

 ## Marking Strings